6 Rules to Get a Good Latch When Breastfeeding Baby - Baby Chick

 DSC_0088

 When baby is ready to eat, you want to position baby’s tummy to mommy’s tummy.
-There are many different breastfeeding positions that you can feed your baby.
+There are many different breastfeeding positions in which you can feed your baby.
 The main ones are the cradle hold, the cross-cradle hold, the football hold, and side-lying.

 Image source via summitmedicalgroup.com

-In these positions, you want to ensure that you have one hand or arm supporting baby’s neck and the other hand supporting your breast.
+In these positions, you want to ensure that one hand or arm supports the baby’s neck and the other hand supports your breast.
 Holding your breast can help get more of your breast/bottom of your areola into your baby’s mouth.
 We call these holds the C-hold or the U-hold.

 c-hold